-- In 2011, a positive PA was completed at US\$60/lb U3O8 see discussion below - Very shallow undeveloped uranium resource in the Athabasca Basin amenable to conventional mining techniques - Located 4 km from Cameco's Rabbit Lake Mill and 22 km from AREVA's McClean Lake Mill - Existing power line supplying Rabbit Lake Mill crosses over the deposits - Year-round all-weather access by commercial airport and via Provincial Highway 905 - In July 2016, preliminary metallurgical testing indicated that the two deposits may be amenable to heap leach extraction. - In December 2016, a scoping study of the Horseshoe and Raven Deposits that considered heap leach extraction was completed.
-The objective of the study was to determine whether heap leach extraction was as economically viable as the conventional tank leach process considered in the 2011 PA.
-The results of the scoping study are attractive and further investigation is warranted.
+- In 2011, a positive PA was completed using a commodity price of US\$60/lb U3O8 see discussion below - Very shallow undeveloped uranium resource in the Athabasca Basin amenable to conventional mining techniques - Located 4 km from Cameco's Rabbit Lake Mill and 22 km from AREVA's McClean Lake Mill - Existing power line supplying Rabbit Lake Mill crosses over the deposits - Year-round all-weather access by commercial airport and via Provincial Highway 905 - In July 2016, preliminary metallurgical testing indicated that the two deposits may be amenable to heap leach processing. - In December 2016, a scoping study of the Horseshoe and Raven Deposits that considered heap leach extraction was completed.
+The objective of the study was to determine whether heap leach processing was as economically viable as the conventional tank leach process considered in the 2011 PA.
+The results of the scoping study were positive and further investigation is warranted.